 The dining room had the biggest transformation.

 The countrified counter-stool height dining table came from their last house.
 She knew it wasn’t right but wasn’t sure what to buy, which is why I was there to help.
+And this is where a professional designer can save you money… we can save you from buying the wrong thing.

 The builder light fixture also had to go.
 I like how the new black chandelier visually relates to the black trees in the artwork.